Trump Has Transferred $1.3 Million in 2020 Campaign Donations To His Businesses

 But since becoming president, Trump has begun recovering some of the cash he put up, and the report questioned some of the ways he went about it.
 For example, Trump has pushed $800,000 from his campaign funds into Trump Tower Commercial LLC, the holding company through which Trump owns his portion of Trump Tower.
 And Trump Tower also charged the Republican National Committee $225,000 for rent.
 So since he was inaugurated, Trump’s re-election campaign has already pumped over $1 million into his most well-known property.

 And Forbes’ investigators found some charges that were even more inexplicable, including $54,000 in charges listed as “rent” to Trump Plaza LLC, which controls two New York City brownstone apartments.
-When reporters investigated, they could finds nobody who was living or working in the apartments, and even the desk clerk was puzzled.
+When reporters investigated, they could finds nobody living or working in the apartments, and even the desk clerk was puzzled.

 “If there was any kind of office rented out for campaigning or whatever, I would know about it,” Forbes was told.

-Another charge of $60,000 appeared to be going to a kiosk near the Trump Grill where people can buy hats, T-shirts and other campaign swag.
+Another charge of $60,000 appeared to be going to a kiosk near the Trump Grill, where people can buy hats, T-shirts, and other campaign swag.
 According to the reporters’ rough estimates, the kiosk measured around 60 square feet in total, meaning that with monthly payments of $3,000 since the inauguration, the campaign has been paying roughly $600 a square foot.

 For reference, Gucci’s prime Fifth Avenue location pays around $440 a square foot.